Modeling Task Effects in Human Reading with Neural Network-based Attention

 \section{Modeling Study~1}

-The aim of this modeling study is to evaluate how well NEAT predicts human fixation behavior and reading times.
+In this study, we will evaluate our NEAT model against human eye-tracking data.
 In particular, we want to investigate whether NEAT, when trained to perform a generic task (reconstructing the input text), is able to simulate reading behavior as it is observed in human readers when they are not given a specific task (other than understanding the text).

-The aim of this modeling study is also to show that known qualitative properties of human reading emerge from the Tradeoff Hypothesis, even though no prior knowledge about useful text features is hard-wired into NEAT.
+NEAT predicts two quantities that can be evaluated against human reading data: Firstly, it generates vectors of skips and fixations, i.e., which words in a given input text are fixated or skipped.
+Secondly, it predicts surprisal values for words in context.
+We can evaluate model generated fixation sequences against human fixation vectors, and surprisal values against human reading time.
+Both can be extracted from eye-tracking corpora.